Teacher shot in chest by her six-year-old student awarded $10M by jury

 The lawsuit said Parker had a duty to protect Zwerner and others from harm after being told about the gun.
 Zwerner's attorneys said Parker failed to act in the hours before the shooting after several school staff members told her that the student had a gun in his backpack.

-"Who would think a 6-year-old would bring a gun to school and shoot their teacher?"
-Zwerner's attorney, Diane Toscano, told the jury.
-"It's Dr. Parker's job to believe that that is possible.
-It's her job to investigate it and get to the very bottom of it."
+“Dr. Parker’s job is safety,” Kevin Biniazan, another attorney for Zwerner, said during closings.

+“A gun changes everything,” he added.
+“You stop and you investigate.
+You get to the bottom of it.
+You get to the bottom of that backpack.
+You get to the bottom of his pockets, whatever it is.
+You get to the bottom of it to know whether that gun is real and on campus.”

 Parker did not testify in the lawsuit.
-Her attorney, Daniel Hogan, had warned jurors about hindsight bias and "Monday morning quarterbacking" in the shooting.
+Her attorney had warned jurors about hindsight bias and "Monday morning quarterbacking" in the shooting.

-"You will be able to judge for yourself whether or not this was foreseeable," Hogan said.
-"That's the heart of this case.
+“No one could have imagined that a 6-year old, first-grade student would bring a firearm into a school,” Parker’s attorney, Daniel Hogan, told jurors during opening statements.
+Hogan added that decision making in a public school setting is “cooperative” and “collaborative.”

 “The law knows that it is fundamentally unfair to judge another person's decisions based on stuff that came up after the fact.
 The law requires you to examine people's decisions at the time they make them.”